quantiacs/documentation/en/source/user_guide/new_and_legacy_platform.md

 * **competition type**: "futures" for the futures contest or "cryptofutures" for the Bitcoin futures contest;
 * **load data**: the pre-defined **load_data** function.
 The **period** passed to **load_data** is given by **test_period + lookback_period**;
 * **lookback_period**: the maximal lookback period in calendar days used for building indicators.
-In this case, as we use 200 trading days for defining the largets simple moving average, 1 year is fine;
+In this case, as we use 200 trading days for defining the largest simple moving average, 1 year is fine;
 * **test_period**, in calendar days, is the In-Sample period used for the simulation.
 Here we use 15 years of data;
 * **strategy**: the pre-defined **strategy** function which should return allocation weights for all assets at a fixed point in time (note that in **strategy** we select the last index, isel(time=-1)).